adamd500/SQA/README.md

 **Sprint 2**
 Sprint 2 has a velocity of 20.
 This score has been calculated by the established points of sprint 1 as reference.
 The complexity and estimated time consumption of sprint 2 is far greater than sprint one and sprint 3 and thus explains why the story points are much higher.
 In this sprint the core functionality will be built and tested.
 This sprint involves researching of calculations which further added to its estimate.

-Sprint 2 reflection - Sprint took sluightly longer than expected.
+Sprint 2 reflection - Sprint took slightly longer than expected.
 Writing tests took a little bit of practice and research to get a good understanding of how to test properly.
 This delay should however make it easier to test for the next sprint as I am more informed on how to create them.
+Figuring out how to correctly get the standard deviation and how to test it took some time.
+I also refactored a test where code was being duplicated.

 **Sprint 3**
 Sprint 3 has a velocity of 8.
 This estimate has been calculated by comparison to task 3 of sprint 2, which involves research and testing.
 In this sprint a testing tool must be ran and appropriate tests added to improve the test quality.